-In past articles, we have discussed the idea that a Business Owner’s Insurance Policy or BOPs may be a good starting point for your new or small business.
-BOPs can cover many risks associated with a business while keeping the premium you pay in balance with a small business.
+In past articles, we have discussed the idea that a business owner’s insurance policy, or BOP, may be a good starting point for your new or small business.
+A BOP can cover many risks associated with a business while keeping the premium you pay in balance with a small business.

 A business owner’s insurance policy is generally quite inclusive.
 It is important for you as a business owner to review the specific coverage in detail with your licensed insurance professional.
-More important however, is a review of the exclusions.
+However, it is important to review the exclusions.
 You need to know what is not covered as well as what is.
-Here are some of the common exclusions to BOP’s you want to be aware of as you consider a business owner's insurance policy.
+Here are some of the common exclusions to a BOP you want to be aware of as you consider a business owner's insurance policy.

 Commercial fleet insurance, also known as commercial vehicle insurance, is generally not covered in a business owner’s insurance policy.
 Since commercial vehicles are an expensive asset, it is important to maintain coverage on them.

 The loss of a truck, a delivery van, or other commercial vehicles can be critical to your business and could have a serious impact on your business and its cash flow.

 Debris removal insurance is also coverage generally limited by a business owner’s insurance policy.
 Businesses located in areas where tornados, hurricanes, and flooding exist may want to consider additional coverage.